Dividend Investing in Australia: Full Guide (2025)

 What Are Dividends?

-To begin with, let's demystify the term 'Dividends.'
-In finance, dividends are essentially payments that corporations distribute to their shareholders, derived from their profits or retained earnings.
-These payouts may come in the form of cash or stocks, typically on a semi-annual or annual basis.
+In finance, dividends are payments corporations distribute to their shareholders derived from their profits or retained earnings.
+These payouts, which can be in cash or stocks, are made semi-annually or annually.

 What Is Dividend Investing?